spren9er/cactuz/README.md

 - **Pan**: Click and drag to pan the visualization
 - **Zoom**: Use mouse wheel to zoom in/out
 - **Hover**: Hover over nodes to highlight connections
-- **Link Filtering**: When hovering over leaf nodes, only connected links are shown

 ## Examples